 (u) Equipment testing.
 An agency must adopt and enforce a policy to describe how the nurse will check the machine for conductivity, temperature, and pH prior to treatment, and describe the equipment required for these tests.
 The equipment must be available for use prior to each treatment.
 This policy must reflect current standards.

 (v) Preventive maintenance for equipment.
-An agency must develop, and enforce a written preventive maintenance program to ensure client care related equipment receives electrical safety inspections, if appropriate, and maintenance at least annually or more frequently if recommended by the manufacturer.
+An agency must develop and enforce a written preventive maintenance program to ensure client care related equipment receives electrical safety inspections, if appropriate, and maintenance at least annually or more frequently if recommended by the manufacturer.
 The preventive maintenance may be provided by agency or contract staff qualified by training or experience in the maintenance of dialysis equipment.

-(1) All equipment used by a client in home dialysis must be maintained free of defects, which could be a potential hazard to clients, the client's family or agency personnel.
+(1) All equipment used by a client in home dialysis must be maintained free of defects, which could be a potential hazard to clients, the client's family, or agency personnel.

 (A) Agency staff must be able to identify malfunctioning equipment and report such equipment to the appropriate agency staff.
 Malfunctioning equipment must be immediately removed from use.